Facebook staffers walk out saying Trump's posts should be reined in

 On Friday, Zuckerberg said in a Facebook post that while he found Trump's remarks "deeply offensive," they did not violate company policy against incitements to violence and people should know whether the government was planning to deploy force.
 Zuckerberg's post also said Facebook had been in touch with the White House to explain its policies.

+Twitter used the same label as for Trump on Monday to hide a message by Representative Matt Gaetz of Florida that likened protesters to terrorists and called for them to be hunted down "like we do those in the Middle East."
+Gaetz said in response he would "see" Twitter in the Judiciary Committee.

-Jason Toff, a director of product management and former head of short-form video app Vine, was one of several Facebook employees organizing fundraisers for racial justice groups in Minnesota.
+Some of Facebook's dissenting employees have praised Twitter for its response over Trump.
+Others, like Jason Toff, a director of product management and former head of short-form video app Vine, started organizing fundraisers for racial justice groups in Minnesota.
 Zuckerberg wrote on Facebook on Monday the company would contribute an additional $10 million to social justice causes.
 Toff tweeted: "I work at Facebook and I am not proud of how we're showing up.
 The majority of coworkers I've spoken to feel the same way.
 We are making our voice heard."

 ALSO READ